brunoamorim616/nodejs-study-repo/steams.md

 Use the `Buffer.from(data)` method from a node stream class that converts the primitive data to a byte form.

+## Buffers
+- A data representation in the computer's memory.
+- It's a hexadecimal binary representation of the data.
+- It was created because the Javascript can't work with binary data natively.

 ## Readable Streams
 - Req on the server is a exaple of readable stream on the server, while res is a example on the client.
 - Generally `GET` HTTP method.